brennennen/sandbox/glsl/readme.md

 ## Shader Processors
 GLSL contains several "API Processor Pipelines" to handle several different tasks to be performed on a GPU: Vertex, Tessellation Control, Tessellation Evaluation, Geometry, Fragment, and Compute.

-Scrips written for each processor are called "shaders" and compiled into "shader executables.
+Scripts written for each processor are called "shaders" and compiled into "shader executables.
 For example, the "Vertex Processor" is a programmable unit that operates on incoming vertices and their associated data.
 Scripts written to run on the vertex processor are called "Vertex Shaders".
 When the vertex shader is compiled and linked, they result in a "Vertex Shader Executable".

 Processors
  * Vertex - Operates on vertices and their associated data.
 Operates on a single vertex at a time.